CRamosC11/Obitools/16S analysis code Obitools 4.4 commands.md

 ### 2.3 Obimultiplex

+ngsfile was prepared using some restrictions as @param,matching,strict: The match between the sequence of the tags in the file is strict which means no error among reads and the tags.

         obimultiplex -s 16S_ngsfile.txt -u results/unidentified.fastq results/assembled.fastq > results/assembled_assigned.fastq

 Allowed-mismatches: Used to specify the number of errors allowed for matching primers (default: -1)